Kent-Uni-Oxford-Hackathon/front-end/README.md

 ### Fix API Call Limit.

 Due to the Etherscan API call limit for free access this limits us to 5 API calls per second.
-This would need to be changed (perhaps using web3j) or an pro API key to be purchased.
+This would need to be changed perhaps using web3j or an pro API key to be purchased.
+This has created some minor limitations on the functionality of the dashboard that can be improved once resolved.

 ### Minor Issues and Unresolved Bugs